Warning

 13.1 United Nations

-The United Nations has a general responsibility for enabling and encouraging the effective management of mine action programmes by continuously refining IMAS to reflect developing mine action norms and practices, and to incorporate changes to international regulations and requirements.
-UNMAS is the office within the United Nations Secretariat responsible to the international community for the development and maintenance of IMAS, including this Guide.
+The United Nations has a general responsibility for enabling and encouraging the effective management of mine action programmes by continuously refining IMAS to reflect developing mine action norms and practices and to incorporate changes to international regulations and requirements.
+UNMAS is the office within the United Nations Secretariat responsible to the international community for the development and maintenance of IMAS, including this guide.

 The United Nations applies IMAS to its mine action programmes, activities and contracts unless the local situation precludes their effective application.
 In such circumstances, when one or more IMAS is not appropriate, the UN provides alternative, specifications, requirements and guidance.

-13.2 Regional organisations
+13.2 Regional organizations

-In certain areas of the world, regional organisations have been given a mandate by their member states to coordinate and support mine action programmes within a states’ national boundaries.
+In certain areas of the world, regional organizations have been given a mandate by their member states to coordinate and support mine action programmes within a states’ national boundaries.
 (A particular example of this is the OAS mine action programme in Central and South America).

-13.3 National Mine Action Authority (NMAA)
+13.3 National mine action authority (NMAA)

 The NMAA is responsible for ensuring the conditions which enable the effective management of national mine action projects.
 The NMAA is ultimately responsible for developing and managing the mine action programme within its national boundaries.